sudhaScode/React-with-ME/rwme/README.md

 3. Define a function and invoke it as prop by callback function
    - onClick={() => this.handleClick()}

-## Function Based Components
-1. Define a event listener  and pass it to eh event tag as prop

-- Remember pass the function to thje event handler not invocation

 # Introduction Axios
 Axio is a very powerfull JS library to perfrom HTTP requests.